 2006 saw David recording On An Island with David Gilmour as well as touring the United States and appearing at the Royal Albert Hall in London with him.
 He also recently released his autobiography Since Then.
 In 2014 he released his first solo album in 20 years entitled Croz and in 2016 the further album Lighthouse with an accompanying tour.

-In recognition for his contribution to music he has been inducted into the Rock and Roll Hall of Fame twice as a member of The Byrds and CSN.
+In recognition for his contribution to music he was inducted into the Rock and Roll Hall of Fame twice as a member of The Byrds and CSN.

 Here he is singing his “Thousand Roads”….